rust-lang/rustc-dev-guide/src/backend/updating-llvm.md

    It is only then that the PR to update Rust to use that version is merged.

-   The commit history of `rust-lang/llvm-project` should look much cleaner as just a few Rust-specific commits stacked on top of stock LLVM's release branch.
+   The commit history of `rust-lang/llvm-project` should look much cleaner as a `git rebase` is done, where just a few Rust-specific commits are stacked on top of stock LLVM's release branch.

 ### Caveats and gotchas